IMT Atlantique: Brest campus

-The Brest campus, located in Plouzané on the sea coast, is part of the Brest-Iroise technology hub, on 24.14 hectares, near other higher learning institutions (ENIB and ESIAB).
-It consists of school buildings, sports facilities (gymnasiums, stadiums, tennis courts, a weight lifting room and a dance studio), restaurant, student residence, enough housing for all students (twelve buildings), an incubator and an astronomical observatory.
+The Brest campus, located in Plouzané, on the sea coast, is part of the Brest-Iroise technology hub, on 59.65 acres, near other higher universities (ENIB and ESIAB).
+It consists of school buildings, sport facilities (gymnasiums, stadiums, tennis courts, a weight lifting room and a dance studio), a restaurant, the student residence, an incubator and an astronomical observatory.

 Nantes campus

 The 13.15 hectare campus is situated on the Erdre riverbank in the Atlanpole technology hub, on the Chantrerie campus near other higher learning institutions (Oniris, École supérieure du bois, Polytech Nantes, École de design Nantes Atlantique).
-It consists of school buildings, sports facilities (gymnasiums, stadiums, tennis courts, and a weight lifting room), restaurant, student residence, enough housing for all students (six buildings), and an academic incubator.
+It consists of school buildings, sports facilities (gymnasiums, stadiums, tennis courts, and a weight lifting room), a restaurant, the student residence, and an academic incubator.
 The school also has student accommodation in the town center.